anton-rudeshko/anton-rudeshko.github.io/about/index.md

 # About me
 Hi, my name is Anton Rudeshko.

+I'm a geek, introvert, perfectionist, fan of productivity, hardcore gamer and music lover.

 I live in Moscow, Russia and currently I'm a web developer at [Yandex](http://www.yandex.ru/) search engine results page.